caochao39/tarerobotics/docs/source/simulation_system_setup.rst

 |

 - *Smart joystick mode (default)*: The vehicle tries to follow joystick commands and also avoid collisions.
-Use the control panel in RVIZ or the right joystick on the joystick controller to set the speed and yaw rate.
+Use the control panel in RVIZ or the right joystick on the controller to set the speed and yaw rate.
 If the system is in another mode, doing so will switch the system to *smart joystick mode*.

 - *Waypoint mode*: The vehicle tries to follow waypoints and also avoid collisions.
 Use the 'Waypoint' button in RVIZ to set a waypoint by first clicking the button and then clicking where the waypoint is to be set around the vehicle.
 If the system is in another mode, clicking the 'Resume Navigation to Goal' button in RVIZ switches the system to *waypoint mode*.
 Or, users can hold the 'waypoint-mode' button on the joystick controller and use the right joystick to set the speed.
 If only holding the 'waypoint-mode' button, the system will use the speed sent in ROS messages.